B987352101_O1995.pdf

 names

-of Aotearoa to remind the Maori of his loved
+many parts of Aotearoa to remind the Maori

 Hawaiki.